 The quality of real estate agents varies dramatically, from fabulous to frightful.
-To find an agent who rates at the fabulous end of the scale, look for one who is:
+To find an agent who rates at the fabulous end of the scale, and who will help you find the right home for the right price, look for one who is:

 - a person of integrity